Bullying: how it affects autistic children and teenagers

 Supporting autistic children and teenagers at home

 Your autistic child needs support and love at home if they’re being bullied at school.
-Your child also needs to know that the situation isn’t their fault and that you’ll sort it out.
+Your child also needs to know that the situation isn’t their fault and that you’ll help to sort it out.

 Supportive friends can protect your child from bullying too.
 By organising playdates or other social activities, you can help your child develop friendships with children at and outside school.